Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

-These glowing eyes are super easy to make using cardboard rolls from tp or paper towel rolls.
-For all the directions for making these glowing eyes, go to Rust & Sunshine.
+These glowing eyes are super easy to make using cardboard rolls from TP or paper towel rolls.
+For all the directions for making these glowing eyes, go to Fab Art DIY.

-I really like the looks of this little ghost, he looks like he's just having fun.
-For the directions on how to make him, go to Free Holiday Ideas & Crafts.
+I really like the looks of these little ghosts.
+For the directions on how to make them, go to Princess Pinky Girl.

 6. Flying Bats

-Turn your porch into a bat cave with these bats made at Martha Stewart.
-You'll find the directions there too.
+Turn your porch into a bat cave with these bats from Martha Stewart.
+You'll find the directions there, too.